RakhithJK/dbeaver-cloudbeaver-wiki/Product-configuration-parameters.md

 ```

 ### Shortcuts
-Config below is equivalent to example config for plugins: 'log-viewer', 'resource-manager', 'data-export', 'erd-viewer'
+Config below is equivalent to example config for plugins: 'log-viewer', 'data-export', 'erd-viewer'
 ```javascript
 {
   ...